Airdate: 10/01/1986

 Diane called Mark up in the episode The Monster one season later, and it turned out that she quit her job that she liked so much (and that Scotty helped her land) to then get it back because Scotty couldn’t find any client for his practice.

-But, no panic: Jonathan helps him find a client, Scotty win the case and she can be back housekeeping.
+But, no panic: Jonathan helps him find a client, Scotty wins the case and she can be back housekeeping, and planning to become mother.

-That’s where they were in Part 1, when Scotty makes a summary of what they’ve been up to.
+So, that’s where they were in Part 1: Scotty makes a summary of what they’ve been up to.

 Not really.